On-Demand Resources from Penn State Extension

 Learn about the DASH eating plan food groups, the recommended number of servings needed each day and the serving sizes, based on a 2000 calorie-a-day diet.

-Learn about new research in healthy aging and strategies for aging well.
+Learn about new research in healthy aging and strategies for aging well during this informative virtual event.

 Lifelong Improvements through Fitness Together (LIFT) is an educational program for older adults to promote balance, flexibility, and strength training to improve functional fitness.